shamshirz/scoreboard/README.md

 I added the associations to the [Game and Player Schemas](https://github.com/shamshirz/scoreboard/commit/0d403a75d6fdeb06a572c2f2e9a400ac1244db66#diff-1c331c359bcb59c0a55389158b9e40fb) schemas as well.

-Test again and make sure everything is still okay

-> `mix test`

-## 3. Absinthe Setup
+## Absinthe Setup

 [See the diff in this PR](https://github.com/shamshirz/scoreboard/pull/1)

-Your API will revolve around your Absinthe Schema.
+Your API will revolve around your Absinthe `Schema`.
 To get this started we will define some types, eerily similary to Ecto.

 The Game Type
 ```